auth0/Lock-Google.Android/README.md

 ## Before you start using Lock-Google

 In order to use Google APIs you'll need to register your Android application in [Google Developer Console](https://console.developers.google.com/project) and get your clientId.
 We recommend follwing Google's [quickstart](https://developers.google.com/mobile/add?platform=android), just pick `Google Sign-In`.
+Then with your OAuth Mobile clientID from Google, the only step missing is to configure your Google Connection in [Auth0 Dashboard](https://manage.auth0.com/#/connections/social) with your recenlty created Google clientId.

 > For more information please check Google's [documentation](https://developers.google.com/identity/sign-in/android/)